Final report for FNE19-929

 - Industrial kosher poultry processing plants use a high-capacity plucking tunnel to cleanly remove feathers.
-Birds are pass through the plucking tunnel (think of a car moving through a car wash) while hanging on an overhead conveyor.
+Birds are passed through the plucking tunnel (think of a car moving through a car wash) while hanging on an overhead conveyor.
 We research two such tunnel systems and received bids for installing them.
 However, the high costs of these systems are not cost-effective for smaller poultry producers.

 What Did Not Work

 We designed and developed a manual plucker with a 2-foot long drum that is about 1-foot in diameter (see previous image).
 The concept with this plucker was to be able to dry pick two chickens at one time with two people holding the chickens.
 The machine was well built but lacks adjustable configurations at present.
 Currently the drum spins too fast and as a result tears the skin.
-Work is need to add a speed controller in order that the optimal rate can be reached.
+Work is needed to add a speed controller in order that the optimal rate can be reached.
 If this prototype can be customized to work, it may also provide a starting point from adapting the machine or scaling it up to process more birds at one time.